Cloudymap1e/Map1eUM.github.io/_posts/2024-11-28-my-first-post.md

 This post is written on Thanksgiving Day, that marked my almost ending of my first half of final academic year life...
 I decided to move out of that shitty basement and it's such a good decision that makes me have much more time and energy to focus on my important things.

 I am working on Microlight project, a system that makes AI have the highest level of intelligence and execute on behalf of humans for many tasks.
 This project will have a lot of phases considering my current knowledge level and it's a long way to go.
-I will first implement most basic functions and resource-related programs first, including CAPTCHA, emails, phone, payment verifications and many things like this.
+I will first implement most basic functions and resource-related programs first, including the automation ofCAPTCHA, emails, phone, payment verifications and many things like this.
 I will just do these tedious work little by little.

 In the meanwhile, I will keep trying my best in investing in the US equity market and other financial instruments.
 I realized that my career is kind of dead and maybe the investment and quant trading can be my next direction.
 I will try my best to explore the road for me.